You have likely heard the words “employee engagement” many times before. It is the process through which people connect engagement with productivity.

-#2 Performance – Leaders play a crucial role in defining what a good performance is.
+- Performance – Leaders play a crucial role in defining what a good performance is.
 However, we should also consider that performance on its own is an important element.
-Performance is directly linked to the development, rewards, and role of an employee – all these put together drive engagement.
+Performance is directly linked to the development, rewards, and role of an employee – all these put together to drive engagement.

-#5 Rewards and awards are key components for employee engagement.
+- Rewards and awards are key components of employee engagement.
 These are the factors that help to motivate employees to come out with their best performance.

-#6 There are some intangible elements such as a value system of an organization and the culture of an organization including working towards a common objective and as a cohesive unit.
-Even simple things like “open-door” policy have a vast impact on employee engagement.
+- There are some intangible elements such as a value system of an organization and the culture of an organization including working towards a common objective and as a cohesive unit.
+Even simple things like the “open-door” policy have a vast impact on employee engagement.